daimpi/SocNetABM/README.md

 * example: 0

 The theory the researchers converged on the last time they converged: 0 = th1, 1 = th2

-#### max-confidence

-* type: integer
-* example: 100000

-A hidden variable: the maximal confidence a researcher can reach.

 #### max-ticks